Stealth game: Establishing a genre: 1998–2002

 With further releases, many games in the genre drifted towards action by allowing the option of direct confrontations.
 The Hitman series, the first installment of which was released in 2000, allowed this play style, but rewarded the player for stealthy and elaborate assassination of antagonists.
 Hitman: Codename 47, the first of the series, was the first 3D game to employ the genre's device of disguises.
 The Operative: No One Lives Forever, an espionage themed parody also released in 2000, again allowed the player to combine or choose between stealth and overt violence.
 In 2000, the first-person action role-playing game Deus Ex also allowed the player the choice of taking a stealth approach.
 A USA Today reviewer found "At the easiest difficulty setting, your character is pureed again and again by an onslaught of human and robotic terrorists until you learn the value of stealth."

-1998 also saw the release of Commandos: Behind Enemy Lines, a real-time strategy game with heavy stealth gameplay.
+1998 also saw the release of Commandos: Behind Enemy Lines, a real-time tactics game with heavy stealth gameplay.
 Players control a team of several soldiers, each with different limited sets of abilities.
 Missions are completed by navigating or clearing densely layered enemies patrols with "vision cones", similar to the Soliton radar in Metal Gear Solid.
 The game is recognized for its difficulty, demanding precision and memorization of hot keys.
 Commandos gave rise to other sequels along with third-party clones such as the Desperados series and Robin Hood: The Legend of Sherwood.